ashislaha/Learn-iOS/README.md

 *******************************************************************************************************
-# PROJECT 7 : Table View With Pan Gesture to delete and Search Controller
+# PROJECT 7 : Table View With Pan Gesture to delete and Search Controller to search tasks :
 *******************************************************************************************************

 ### Added Pan Gesture (right to left) to delete the item from Table View :